TathyaNyaya and FactLegalLlama: Advancing Factual Judgment Prediction and Explanation in the Indian Legal Context: Introduction

 \section{Introduction}

-The integration of AI technologies into the legal domain holds immense potential for improving the efficiency, accessibility, and transparency of judicial processes, especially in jurisdictions like India, where case backlogs place a significant burden on the courts.
-Among the emerging solutions, Fact-based Judgment Prediction and Explanation (FJPE) aims to predict judicial outcomes and provide explainable rationales by focusing exclusively on the factual elements of a case.
-By highlighting the core facts rather than relying on entire legal documents, FJPE seeks to deliver more realistic early-phase predictions, akin to conditions when a judge must form an opinion before hearing all arguments or awaiting additional documents.
+The integration of AI technologies into the legal domain holds immense potential for improving the efficiency, accessibility, and transparency of judicial processes, particularly in countries like India, where case backlogs severely burden the courts.
+As of recent estimates, over 50 million cases are pending across various courts in India~\citep{njdc-district}, resulting in delays that can stretch into decades.
+In this context, early-phase legal decision support, i.e., prediction based solely on factual information available at the beginning of a case, has emerged as a highly relevant research goal.
+Among the emerging solutions, Fact-based Judgment Prediction and Explanation (FJPE) offers a promising direction.
+FJPE aims to predict judicial outcomes and provide rationales using only the factual elements of a case, without relying on arguments, precedents, or judicial reasoning.
+This mirrors real-world scenarios where stakeholders, judges, lawyers, or litigants, must assess case strength based on initial facts to decide whether to proceed, allocate resources, or pursue alternative legal remedies.
+Furthermore, factual records are often the most reliably documented and readily available components in early legal proceedings, especially in resource-constrained environments.

-Recent studies have explored FJPE by extracting factual elements from full case texts or summarizing multiple components like statutes, ratios of decisions, and arguments \cite{nigam-etal-2024-rethinking, 10.1145/3632754.3632765}.
-While these efforts represent a step toward fact-centric approaches, they often rely on limited or automatically extracted data that may not always be reliable.
-This distinction is crucial: unlike Court Judgment Prediction with Explanation (CJPE), which may utilize entire judgments including judicial reasoning and statutory references, FJPE restricts itself to facts presented at the time of decision-making.
-Such a focus mimics the constraints of real-world legal reasoning, where judges form preliminary opinions based on presented facts before considering lengthy arguments, precedents, or statutes.

-In this paper, we introduce \texttt{TathyaNyaya}, the first large-scale, expertly annotated dataset dedicated to FJPE in the Indian legal context.
-Derived from the Hindi terms "Tathya" (fact) and "Nyaya" (justice), \texttt{TathyaNyaya} places factual segments at the heart of predictive modeling, thereby providing a robust foundation that eschews the noise and complexity of full legal documents.
-This annotated dataset addresses a critical gap: while prior work has attempted fact-based prediction using incomplete or non-annotated sources, \texttt{TathyaNyaya} represents the first systematic effort to assemble, annotate, and align factual information with judicial outcomes and explanations.
-By simplifying the input space to factual data, our dataset enables models to more accurately reflect real-world conditions, offer transparent and early-stage predictive insights, and reduce reliance on domain-level heuristics or post-hoc explanations.

-\texttt{TathyaNyaya} incorporates judgments from the Supreme Court of India (SCI) and various High Courts, ensuring broad coverage and diversity.
-Comprising four components—\texttt{NyayaFacts}, \texttt{NyayaScrape}, \texttt{NyayaSimplify}, and \texttt{NyayaFilter}, the dataset caters to different facets of factual extraction, simplification, and retrieval, thereby facilitating comprehensive FJPE research.

-To complement this dataset, we present \texttt{FactLegalLlama}, an instruction-tuned variant of LLaMa-3-8B fine-tuned specifically for FJPE tasks. \texttt{FactLegalLlama} is explicitly adapted to produce faithful, fact-grounded explanations.